mircealungu/reconstruction/1_Introduction.md

 - View-driven approach
 - Distinguishes between three kinds of *views*
     1. **Source**
-	     - view extracted directly from artifacts of a system
+	     - view represents directly artifacts of a system
 	     - not necessarily architectural (e.g. see later example)
     2. **Target**
 	     - describes architecture-as-implemented
-	     - any of the 3+1 views
+	     - any of the (first three from the) 3+1 views
     3. **Hypothetical**
 	     - architecture-as-designed
 	     - existing documentation